-Besides informal ties between countries that occur because of exogenous factors, formal ties are also emerging, as countries adopt intentionally certain preferential relationships (i.e., agreements, treaties) to promote mutual interests (Makino & Tsang, 2010).
+Besides informal ties between countries that occur because of exogenous factors, formal ties are also emerging, as countries adopt intentionally certain preferential relationships (i.e., agreements, treaties) to promote mutual interests (Makino and Tsang, 2010).
 These formal relations may differ in terms of objective (e.g., economic - European Union, political - United Nations, environmental - Kyoto protocol, or military - North Atlantic Treaty Organization) and scope (i.e., bilateral or multilateral), but they all share a codified structure and clear enforcement mechanisms that warrant their uniform implementation across all signatory parties.

 Global economic integration has been accelerating over the past decades.
 The GATT, founded in 1947, and its successor the WTO, remain the world's largest (164 members to date) inter-governmental platform that functions as a multilateral economic agreement to promote free trade with provisions for contingent areas of interest, such as industrial subsidies or intellectual property rights.
 In parallel, there is a rapid proliferation of bilateral EIAs, which promote regionalism through preferential treatment regarding the exchange of goods, investments, and people between partnering countries (Baier et al., 2008).
-Both types of agreements bear important implications for the signatory countries, and previous studies suggest that they increase significantly trade (Baier et al., 2008) and capital flows (Alhorr et al., 2008; Chen, 2009), while reducing domestic barriers for international business (Zhang & He, 2013).
+Both types of agreements bear important implications for the signatory countries, and previous studies suggest that they increase significantly trade (Baier et al., 2008) and capital flows (Alhorr et al., 2008; Chen, 2009), while reducing domestic barriers for international business (Zhang and He,

 We posit that the extent of economic ties between countries will reduce the negative effects of institutional differences on partner selection in alliances through several mechanisms.
 First, economic ties will lower the focal firm's appropriation concerns in an alliance through their formal nature and their strict enforcement mechanisms.
 Formalized economic agreements between the home countries of prospective partners provide a significant buffer for appropriation concerns, as they signal irreversible commitments at the national level to adopt and uphold international regulatory standards.
 Moreover, breaches of these provisions are subject to severe penalties from economic partners (in the case of bilateral EIAs) or the rest of the world (GATT/WTO).
-Therefore, strong economic ties between countries can successfully mitigate the effects of large institutional differences given their formal nature and significant power of enforcement.
+Therefore, when it comes to partner selection for alliances, given the formal nature and significant power of enforcement behind strong economic ties between countries, they can successfully mitigate the effects of institutional differences between focal firms and prospective partners.

-Second, the codified nature of these agreements provides the focal firm with better information regarding the regulatory standards in the home countries of partners, thereby reducing the informational asymmetry and uncertainty it faces when dealing with alliance partners from these markets.
-For instance, a critical regulatory criterion for focal firms when choosing a market is the strength of intellectual property regimes (Khoury & Peng, 2011), with ubiquitous implications when it comes to technological alliances (Hagedoorn et al, 2005; Krammer, 2018).
-Both the GATT/WTO and many EIAs cover aspects related to IPR (Kohl, 2016), implicitly reducing the gap between the legislative treatment ("de jure") and the actual enforcement ("de facto") of IPR laws in an international context.
+Second, the codified nature of these agreements provides focal firms with better information regarding the regulatory standards in the home countries of partners, thereby reducing the informational asymmetry and uncertainty it faces when dealing with alliance partners from institutionally distant markets.
+For instance, a critical regulatory criterion for focal firms when choosing a market is the strength of intellectual property regimes (Khoury and Peng, 2011), with ubiquitous implications when it comes to technological alliances (Hagedoorn et al., 2005; Krammer, 2018).
+Both the GATT/WTO and many EIAs cover aspects related to IPR (Kohl et al., 2016), implicitly reducing the gap between the legislative treatment ("de jure") and the actual enforcement ("de facto") of IPR laws in an international context.
 Hence, for the focal firm, having a partner from an economically integrated country will lower the risks (e.g., of losing equity, leaking technologies) of such alliance, given the clear and enforceable provisions regarding sensitive issues, such as IPR.
+Subsequently, this will increase the appeal of such partners, offsetting the negative effects of their distant institutional backgrounds.